AlexSD92/ckc_lifts/README.md

 ### Typography

-Considering the goal of the site is to be informative, two fonts were pricked.
+Considering the goal of the site is to be informative, two fonts were picked.

-The original fonts used were Anton and Open Sans, however it was later decided to use.
+The original fonts used were Anton and Open Sans.

 https://fonts.google.com/specimen/Anton?query=anton
 https://fonts.google.com/specimen/Open+Sans?query=open+sans

+However, it was later decided to use Merriweather and Sourse Sans Pro for the headings and paragraphs, respectively.

 ### Images & Icons